About Hockey Canada

 Accidental Death & Dismemberment Insurance

-AD&D insurance covers very serious, permanent injuries that might occur while participating in a Hockey Canada or member-sanctioned activity.
+The Hockey Canada Accidental Death & Dismemberment Insurance provides coverage to its limits for very serious, permanent injuries that might occur while participating in a Hockey Canada or Member-sanctioned activity.
 This coverage is in addition to any other valid and collectable insurance policy.

 Videos